fermyon/developer/content/spin/kv-store-tutorial.md

 ## Configuration

-Take special note of the `key_value_stores = ["default"]` line in the `[[component]]` area of the `spin.toml` file, as shown in the next section.
-A newly scaffolded application will not have this line; you will need to add it.
+Good news - Spin will take care of setting up your key value store.
+However, in order to make sure your Spin application has permission to access the key value store, you must add the `key_value_stores = ["default"]` line in the `[[component]]` area of the `spin.toml` file.
+This line is necessary to communicate to Spin that a given component has access to the deafult key value store.
+A newly scaffolded Spin application will not have this line; you will need to add it.

 Each Spin application's `key_value_stores` instances are implemented on a per-component basis across the entire Spin application.
-What this essentially means is that (in cases where you have more than one `[[component]]`) any component in your Spin application (which has the same `key_value_stores = ["default"]` configuration line) will be equally able to access that same data store.
-If one of your components creates a new key/value, another one of your application's components can update/overwrite that initial key/value, after the fact.
+This means that within a multi-component Spin application (which has the same `key_value_stores = ["default"]` configuration line), each `[[component]]` will be equally able to access that same data store.
+If one of your application's components creates a new key/value pair, another one of your application's components can update/overwrite that initial key/value after the fact.

 ### The Spin TOML File

-In this section we begin by configuring the application's `spin.toml` to use a default key/value store i.e. you will need to add the `key_value_stores` configuration before proceeding, as demonstrated below:
+In this section we begin by configuring the application's `spin.toml` to use a default key/value store by adding the `key_value_stores` configuration before proceeding, as demonstrated below:

 {{ tabs "sdk-type" }}